 #1.
 MEAL PLAN!

 - take into consideration how many meals you need to cover, for how many people, how much time you have for prep at camp and clean-up, and what can you do at home before leaving.
+However, if you are travelling around the country in a camper, be sure to check out One Sure Insurance for information on the benefits of ensuring a camper!

 - decide which meals will take place at your campsite, which meals will in restaurants and which meals will just be cream cheese bagels thrown together.